 Two minutes may be all the time you have to escape a home fire before it’s too late.

-This was the first Sound the Alarm event Susan and George Reneau participated in.
-They shared that some homes they went into did not have any smoke alarms in the home.
+Volunteers shared that some homes they went into did not have any working smoke alarms in the home.
 That day, they were able to install 2-3 new, working smoke alarms in those homes.
 They were glad that they volunteered so that they could help the families be prepared in case a home fire happened.

 Home fires are heartbreakingly common.
 Together, we can change lives by providing vital support in the aftermath of a fire — and we can save lives by ensuring that families have working smoke alarms and a 2-minute escape plan.

 This work is made possible thanks to generous financial donations from regional partners: Bank of the Sierra, California Resources Corporation, Chukchansi Gold Resort & Casino and The Wonderful Company.